Signals intelligence by alliances, nations and industries: Japan

+The Air Self-Defense Force is replacing its YS-11EBs with the new RC-2 electronic intelligence gathering aircraft and also owns Global Hawks.

+The Maritime Self-Defense Force has five EP-3C aircraft.

 Jordan

 Beginning in the 1990s, and according to William Arkin with a declaration of Jordan as a combat zone for U.S. personnel on September 19, 2001, there has been increasing intelligence cooperation between the US and Jordan.
 Arkin states there are permanent US SIGINT ground stations now in Jordan.

 New Zealand

 The Government Communications Security Bureau (GCSB) is responsible for signals intelligence and was established in 1977, with responsibility for Communications and Technical Security as well as SIGINT.
 Computer security (COMSEC) responsibilities were added later.

 Predecessor organizations included the New Zealand Communications Security Committee (NZCSC), created after WWII, from the Prime Minister's Department, and the Ministries of Foreign Affairs and Defence.
 While New Zealand had SIGINT functions before WWII, in 1955, the function was organized into the New Zealand Combined Signals Organisation (NZCSO), under the Deputy Chief of Naval Staff.

 The technology security (TECSEC) function of the Government, which essentially involves the provision of protection from eavesdropping or "bugging", was undertaken by the New Zealand Security Intelligence Service and the Ministry of Defence, prior to the formation of the GCSB.
 Those capabilities were however limited, and the role was passed to GCSB upon its formation.

-During the mid-1970s (74-76) two separate reviews were conducted into the SIGINT and COMSEC activities of the New Zealand Government.
+During the mid-1970s (74–76) two separate reviews were conducted into the SIGINT and COMSEC activities of the New Zealand Government.
 One of the aims of the COMSEC study was to investigate the possibility of establishing vital operating standards and a capability to produce national cryptographic key material.

 Formally established on 1 September 1977, the GCSB was located within the Ministry of Defence for reasons of cover.
 "The fact of" GCSB was disclosed, in 1980, to the Cabinet and Opposition Leader, but with SIGINT functions excluded.
 Only in 1984 was the SIGINT function of GCSB announced by the Prime Minister.
 In 1982, the HF radio interception and Direction finding station at Tangimoana was opened.

 After a number of reviews in the late 1980s, GCSB was separated from the Defence Ministry, reporting directly to the Prime Minister in 1989.
 This act coincided with the creation of the satellite communications interception station at Waihopai, near Blenheim.

 According to Nicky Hager, New Zealand is part of ECHELON via the UKUSA Agreement.